Ayoub-Enejjar/MCinterface-/README.md

 ## Acknowledgments

-- Design inspired by McDonald's® official website
+- Design inspired by Burger King® official website
 - Icons provided by Font Awesome
 - Angular team for the amazing framework

 ---
 **Note:** This is a clone project created for educational purposes only.
-McDonald's® is a registered trademark of McDonald's Corporation.
+Burger Kings® is a registered trademark of Burger King Corporation.